SultanAlzahrani/SillySpotify/README.md

 # SillySpotify

 A frontend-only React dashboard that pulls your Spotify listening analytics and displays them in a stylish, aurora-themed UI.
-No backend, no server — everything runs in the browser using Spotify's official Web API with PKCE OAuth.
+No backend, no server, everything runs in the browser using Spotify's official Web API with PKCE OAuth.
 Check it out Live at [SillySpotify](https://sillyspotify.sultanonline.app/).

 ---